Works by this artist

 Francois Gall was born on May 22, 1912 in Transylvania to Hungarian parents.
 Because of his education, Gall is considered a still life and figure painter from the French school.

 From 1929 to 1930, Gall studied in Rome, with the support of the Hungarian government, at l’Academie Royale des Beaux-Arts.
-At the request of the Government, he briefly returned to his native country to study and teach at the Hungarian College.
+He briefly returned to his native country to study and teach, at the request of the Government, at the Hungarian College.

 If you would like additional photos/information or to purchase this item, sell work by this artist or have a question please fill out this form: